There is a huge housing crisis in the Netherlands. In the major cities, finding a place to live is expensive and

 So how do we deal with the housing shortage in the Netherlands?
 8 possibilities

 The Facebook commenters are likely already screaming “jUst BuILd mORe HoUsEs”, but it’s nowhere near that simple.

-Crises don’t tend to result when there are simple answers to the problem at hand.
+Crises don’t tend to occur when there are simple answers to the problem at hand.
 For one thing, the government doesn’t build houses itself, and the national government, whom many would turn to in this hour of need, in particular, has no power.

 Given the number of control municipalities currently have (and their ineffectiveness in dealing with the housing crisis), part of the solution could be transferring some of that power to the central government.